Resources

 This sounds obvious and simple but it’s where many organisations fall down.
 Especially if you’ve previously been relying on annual surveys, action is often really hard.
 The mountains of qualitative data that annual surveys give you is usually as useless as no data, because it’s almost impossible to analyse.

-In contrast, within Winningtemp, HR, managers, and individuals all get personalised action plans that are automatically generated based on pulse survey responses.
+In contrast, within Winningtemp, HR, leaders, and employees all get personalised action plans that are automatically generated based on pulse survey responses.
 You can also supplement these AI-powered suggestions with your own recommendations based on your own policies and practices.

 For example, let’s say your new hire, Ash, is experiencing problems with discrimination.